RedPaladin/sey-meter-data-web-scraping/README.md

 | DATA_FOLDER | Location where to store the data.
 Bind a folder with your host |

 ## TODO
-- [ ] Convert JSON from API to CSV for HASS service import integrations
+- [x] Convert JSON from API to CSV for HASS service import integrations
+- [ ] Use electrical data with 15 min period instead of 1 hour